GoBootcamp/book/chapters/basics.md

 ## Printing Constants and Variables

-While you can print the value of a variable or constant using the builtin `print` and `println` functions, the more idiomatic and flexible way is to use the [`fmt` package](http://golang.org/pkg/fmt/)
+While you can print the value of a variable or constant using the built-in `print` and `println` functions, the more idiomatic and flexible way is to use the [`fmt` package](http://golang.org/pkg/fmt/)